Corbett (surname)

 Corbett is an English-language surname.

-It is derived from the Anglo-Norman French, Middle English, and Old French corbet, which is a diminutive of corb, meaning "raven".
+It can be derived from the Anglo-Norman French, Middle English, and Old French corbet, which is a diminutive of corb, meaning "raven".
 The surname probably originated from a nickname referring to someone with dark hair or a dark complexion like a raven's.
 The surname was brought to England from Normandy, and spread to Scotland in the 12th century, and into northern Ireland in the 17th century.
 Early instances of the name are Corbet in Shropshire, recorded in Domesday Book in 1086; Corbet in Shropshire, recorded in the Assize Rolls of Worcestershire in 1158; and le Corbet in Oxfordshire, recorded in the Eynsham Cartulary in 1323.
 Variations of the surname include: Corbet, and Corbitt.

-Corbett is sometimes an Anglicised form of the Irish surnames Ó Corbáin and Ó Coirbín, which mean "descendant of Corbán" and "descendant of Coirbín", respectively.
+Corbett can also be an Anglicised form of the Irish surnames Ó Corbáin and Ó Coirbín, which mean "descendant of Corbán" and "descendant of Coirbín", respectively.